Gilly1970/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 # $$\color{blue}\large{\textbf{Notes}}$$

+- 02.02.2026 - Temp patched the `openwrt_helpers.sh` file to replce 'https:' with 'git:' during the update feeds process..
+Changing to git: helps with all the curent errors coming from https://git.openwrt.org the last week or so.
+  - If you don't need it just remove `autobuild/unified/scripts/openwrt_helpers.sh` from the `mtk-add-patch` file.

 - 31.01.2026 - Add Git tuning to the script to increase buffer size and increase timeout limits to try help prevent RPC/GnuTLS errors etc.

   ```csharp